-- 1. Environmental scanning is a:
+- 1. Scanning for important trends is a:

 - a.
 Planning process

 - b.
 Organizing process

 - c.
 Leading process

 - d.
 Controlling process

-(a: Medium; Comprehension)
+a: Medium

 - 2. Job design and enrichment is an aspect of:

 - a.
 Planning process

 - b.
 Organizing process

 - c.
 Leading process

 - d.
 Controlling process